Greg Butler (basketball)

-Gregory Edward Butler (born March 11, 1966), is an American former professional basketball player who was selected by the New York Knicks in the 2nd round (37th overall) of the 1988 NBA Draft.
-A 6'11" center from Stanford University, Butler played in 3 NBA seasons from 1988–1991.
+Gregory Edward Butler (born March 11, 1966), is an American former professional basketball player who was selected by the New York Knicks in the 2nd round (37th overall) of the 1988 NBA draft.
+A 6'11" center from Stanford University, Butler played in 3 NBA seasons from 1988 to 1991.
 He played for the Knicks and Los Angeles Clippers.

 In his NBA career, Butler played in 55 games and scored a total of 76 points.

 He later played in Portugal for Ovarense Aerosoles.

 Butler's older brother, Dave, played for Stanford's rival, California, and later played professionally in Turkey and Japan.